China stocks tumble most since summer slump as brokerage probe widens

 Haitong, along with Guotai Junan Securities (601211.SS), is also being probed by anti-corruption investigators, the official Xinhua news agency reported on Tuesday.

-In September, Haitong was fined 86 million yuan ($13.5 million) by the regulator for breaching securities rules.
+In September, Haitong was fined 86 million yuan (9 million pounds) by the regulator for breaching securities rules.

 In August, state media reported that a CSRC official and four senior executives from CITIC Securities had confessed to insider dealing.